How to Prepare for Sentencing, Defendant Guide [2026]

 4. Community and Family Ties

-Judges consider whether incarceration would cause disproportionate harm to innocent people who depend on you.
+But here's what nobody mentions: judges consider whether incarceration would cause disproportionate harm to innocent people who depend on you.
+Documenting those dependencies is not self-pity, it is a legal factor the court is required to weigh.

 Document: